Jim Swire: al-Megrahi's appeal and release

-In December 2008 Peter Fraser, Lord Fraser of Carmyllie, the former lord advocate, said that Swire's insistence that Al Megrahi was innocent was comparable to the "Stockholm syndrome", where captives grow to admire and defend their captors.
+In December 2008, Peter Fraser, Lord Fraser of Carmyllie, the former lord advocate, said that Swire's insistence that Al Megrahi was innocent was comparable to the "Stockholm syndrome", where captives grow to admire and defend their captors.
 Many American families of victims criticised Swire for his support of Libya.
 Swire said that he felt upset by Fraser's comments.
 Fraser defended his position, insisting on his choice of words.

 In the same month, Swire founded the Justice for Megrahi Campaign which sought interim release from jail for Megrahi, who had been diagnosed with metastasized prostatic cancer and was terminally ill, so that he could return to his family in Libya pending his second appeal against conviction.

 On 20 August 2009, owing to the cancer, Megrahi was released on compassionate grounds by the Scottish Justice Secretary, Kenny MacAskill.
 Application had also been made to transfer Megrahi to Libya through a prisoner transfer agreement between the UK government and Libya, though, to meet the criteria for this transfer, the conviction of a prisoner needed to be final and, ostensibly, to facilitate this, Megrahi abandoned his appeal.
 Swire expressed his approval of the release but disappointment that the appeal had been abandoned.
-In January 2012 Swire travelled to Tripoli to meet with Megrahi's before the latter died.
+In January 2012 Swire travelled to Tripoli to meet with Megrahi, before the latter died in May 2012.

+In popular culture

+Swire was played by Colin Firth in Lockerbie: A Search for Truth, a Sky Television miniseries based on the book The Lockerbie Bombing: A Father's Search For Justice, which Swire co-authored with Peter Biddulph.